 When Bisulfite reduces the complexity of a sequence, it increases the complexity of it’s primer design.
 These programs help take the pain out of bisulfite primer design:

-Got a tool you dig?
+Got a tool or database you dig?
 Let us know about it so we can share it in the spirit of open science!